 The Strategic Role of the Net Promoter Score (NPS)

-One of the most popular tools for measuring satisfaction is the Net Promoter Score (NPS).
+Net Promoter Score (NPS).
 NPS asks a single, powerful question: How likely are you to recommend our product or service to a friend or colleague?
 Customers are categorized as:

-▪️Promoters (9-10): Loyal customers likely to evangelize for the brand.
+- Promoters (9-10): Loyal customers likely to evangelize for the brand.

-▪️Passives (7-8): Satisfied but not enthusiastic customers.
+- Passives (7-8): Satisfied but not enthusiastic customers.

-▪️Detractors (0-6): Unhappy customers who can harm the brand's reputation.
+- Detractors (0-6): Unhappy customers who can harm the brand's reputation.

 The NPS is calculated by subtracting the percentage of detractors from promoters, offering a simple yet effective measure of customer loyalty.
 A high NPS reflects a business’s ability to create advocates, while a low or negative score signals trouble.
 What makes NPS particularly valuable is its ability to serve as both a diagnostic tool and a motivational benchmark for employees.